-Yes repeatedly outputs "y", or if a single string argument is given, then arg is output repeatedly.
-The command will continue indefinitely unless aborted.
-Useful in pipes to commands that prompt for input and require a "y" response for a yes.
+The yes command repeatedly outputs y or, if a single string argument is given, arg is output repeatedly.
+The command continues indefinitely unless ended.
+This is useful in pipes to commands that prompt for input and require a y response for a yes.
 In this case, yes terminates when the command it pipes to terminates, so that no infinite loop occurs.